-OSSE is considering a variety of approaches and evidence-based interventions to help LEAs accelerate learning in order to address the academic impact of lost instructional time.
-The following strategies are under consideration:
+OSSE has determined a variety of approaches and evidence-based interventions to help LEAs accelerate learning in order to address the academic impact of lost instructional time, including:

-• Support high-dosage tutoring (HDT) across the District: Invest in infrastructure supports such as citywide standards and foundational training for tutors to help ensure high-quality implementation of HDT as well as grants to schools and/or community-based organizations

-(CBOs) to help scale high-dosage tutoring models that meet OSSE's standards, particularly in high needs areas where there is currently very limited supply (e.g., middle school math) and for populations who have experienced significant disruption due to COVID (e.g., at-risk students).
+High-impact tutoring (HIT): OSSE is investing in infrastructure supports such as citywide standards and foundational training for tutors to help ensure high-quality implementation of HIT as well as grants to schools and/or community-based organizations (CBOs) to help scale HIT models that meet OSSE's standards, particularly in high needs areas where there is currently very limited supply (e.g., middle school math) and for populations who have experienced significant disruption due to COVID (e.g., at-risk students).
+Grant applications must include which evidence-based interventions will be utilized and with what frequency in their applications and monitoring.

-- Scale the use of high-quality literacy and math curricula: Conduct a citywide audit of current literacy curricula and provide professional development and training on the science of reading while making available high-quality literacy curricula for schools and LEAs to adopt.
-OSSE will take comparable steps for math and also consider how such curricula could be leveraged in support of efforts to scale high-dosage tutoring across the city. - Encourage the development and adoption of high-quality coursework in non-math and ELA subjects: Make grants available that are specifically aimed at developing and implementing coursework beyond Math and ELA that meets high standards, engages our full school communities, and supports whole child development and engagement.
-This strategy will also include expanding access to Science instruction and strengthening the STEM educational pipeline. - Make targeted investments to support accelerated learning for students with disabilities and English learners: Provide leaders and educators with access to high-quality professional learning and supports that boost the academic achievement of SWDs and ELs as well as assist LEA and school leaders in building effective programs that can sustain and expand these gains over time.
-This will include a suite of micro-credentials for special education and general education teachers to establish a shared foundation of knowledge and skills that help them create inclusive learning environments and set up all children to succeed. - Support adoption and effective use of high-quality assessments: Make investments to improve the quality and effective use of formative and interim assessments by schools to better understand and track student progress.
+- Scaling the use of high-quality literacy and math curricula: OSSE is conducting a citywide audit of current literacy curricula and providing professional development and training on the science of reading while making available high-quality literacy curricula for schools and LEAs to adopt.
+OSSE will take comparable steps for math. - Professional learning in implementing high-quality curriculum and literacy instruction: OSSE is funding professional development related to implementation of high-quality curriculum described in the paragraph above.
+In addition, OSSE will be providing educators with self-paced professional learning in the science of reading and adolescent literacy. - Encouraging the development and adoption of high-quality coursework in non-math and ELA subjects: OSSE will expand access to science instruction and strengthen the STEM course offerings in the district.
+OSSE is also exploring how to make grants available that are specifically aimed at developing and implementing coursework beyond Math and ELA that meets high standards, engages our full school communities, and supports whole child development and engagement. - Making targeted investments to support accelerated learning for students with disabilities (SWD) and English learners (EL): OSSE will provide leaders and educators with access to high-quality professional learning and supports that boost the academic achievement of SWDs and ELs as well as assist LEA and school leaders in building effective programs that can sustain and expand these gains over time.
+This includes English language proficiency benchmark assessments, an inclusive leaders cohort, and a suite of micro-credentials for special education and general education teachers to establish a shared foundation of knowledge and skills that help them create inclusive learning environments and set up all children to succeed. - Investing in a parent resource center to support students with disabilities: With students with disabilities experiencing greater levels of unfinished learning while in a remote posture, the need to empower parents with the information, resources, and navigational support is only greater now than it was prior to COVID.
+OSSE will invest in a parent resource center that will help families build the knowledge and skills to partner effectively with their child's school and advocate on their child's behalf. - Supporting adoption and effective use of high-quality assessments: OSSE is offering training to improve the quality and effective use of formative and interim assessments by schools to better understand and track student progress.
+OSSE will also develop an assessment audit tool and rubric that LEAs can use to analyze and improve upon their current testing plans while also making available high-quality interim assessments for optional use by LEAs across for ELA, Math, and English Language Proficiency.